movex111/photoshop-error-detect/README.md

 Currently, there are three basic hooks:

-1. `hooked_MessageBoxA`: Intercepts the standard Windows MessageBoxA function.
+1. `hooked_MessageBoxA`: Intercepts the standard Windows `MessageBoxA` function.
 This hook allows us to inspect and potentially modify the text being displayed in a message box.
-2. `hooked_CreateWindowEx`: Intercepts the Windows `CreateWindowEx` function.
+2. `hooked_CreateWindowEx`: Intercepts the standard Windows `CreateWindowEx` function.
 This hook checks if the text of a window being created contains the string "Not a PNG file" and outputs it to the console if it does.
 This can be useful to detect specific error messages being displayed by Photoshop.
 3. `hooked_PSDialogBox`: This is not a Windows API function but instead appears to be a custom function used by Photoshop.
 The hook intercepts this function based on a memory pattern search using the `PatternScanner` class.
 When this function is called, the hook outputs its parameters to the console.

 Inside these hook functions, additional filtering can be applied.
 For example, in `hooked_CreateWindowEx`, we specifically look for the text "Not a PNG file" and only print information if this text is found.